atinfo/awesome-test-automation/java-test-automation.md

 * [Jenkins](http://jenkins-ci.org/) - Jenkins is an award-winning application that monitors executions of repeated jobs, such as building a software project or jobs run by cron.
 * [TeamCity](https://www.jetbrains.com/teamcity/) - Powerful and user-friendly Continuous Integration and Deployment server that works out of the box.
+* [Drone](https://drone.io/) Drone is a self-service Continuous Integration platform for busy development teams.

 ## Reporting